phillbush/legv8/README.md

   For this, it is needed a new module, called the MOV Unit module.

 * This implementation of the pipelined CPU decides whether to branch on the write-back stage.
-  The book, however, decides whether to branch one stage earlier (on the memory access stage).
+  The book, however, decides whether to branch one stage earlier, on the memory access stage.
   It's done later here because we need the flags read from the Flags Register (which is read on the memory access stage) in order to decide whether to branch.